Circuit Court Clerk issues his last driver's license at Bowman Field branch as operations transition to KYTC

 The Kentucky Transportation Cabinet (KYTC) will assume the issuance of driver's licenses under Kentucky Revised Statute 186.490 in Jefferson County.

-Jefferson County Circuit Court Clerk David L. Nicholson issued his last driver's license at Bowman Field Tuesday, Jan.
+Jefferson County Circuit Court Clerk David L. Nicholson issued his last driver's license at the Bowman Field office on Wednesday, Jan.
 12 at 4 p.m, according to a recent press release from the Circuit Court Clerk.

 Nicholson said it has been an honor to provide Jefferson County citizens with their driver's licenses.